john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

 # Eager execution
 With eager execution, instead of work occuring when the function is called the work occurs with the ```blockItOut``` function.
 The reason is because the variable ```str``` is declared outside the closure of the inner function.
 As opposed to lazy execution, the work is only done once.
 However, if ```blockItOut``` isnt called, work is done unnecessarily.
+Also note that unlike in lazy execution where the it was ```count``` that was closed over, in this case it is ```str``` and the place that we put that code is why it is eager (i.e. outside the inner function).

 ```JavaScript